MHoutput/LaserCooling/readme.txt

 Python Standard Library are required for running the code.
 The Python code can be packaged into a Windows executable using PyInstaller on the provided LaserCooling_addfiles.spec file.
 The executable can then be run on a machine that does not have Python, Pygame, or NumPy installed.
-To make the executable, open a command prompt, go to the directory with this file, and run the following commands:
+To make the executable, make sure you have Python installed on your machine.
+Then, open a command prompt, go to the directory with this file, and run the following commands:

 pip install pygame
 pip install numpy
 pip install PyInstaller
 pyinstaller LaserCooling_addfiles.spec

+The executable can then be found in the dist folder.
+Instead of running PyInstaller, you can also install Pygame and Numpy, and then run the LaserCooling.py file directly using Python.

 Feel free to modify or distribute this applet at will, as long as you do not remove the credits below.